-The CL65 AMG is the big, big brother in the CL line, even topping the 563 horsepower CL63 AMG with ease thanks to its absolutely massive and twin-turbocharged V12 engine.
-As with other models in full-size CL coupe lineup, the CL65 also features a sizable and sybaritic interior along with the latest technology and safety features.
+The CL65 AMG is the big, big brother in the Mercedes-Benz CL-Class lineup, even topping the 563 horsepower CL63 AMG with ease thanks to its absolutely massive and twin-turbocharged V12 engine.
+As with Mercedes' other full-size coupes, the CL65 AMG also features a sizable and sybaritic interior along with the latest technology and safety features.

 In terms of safety and security features, the CL65 AMG comes with roadside assistance, adaptive dual stage front airbags, driver knee airbag, side and full-length curtain airbags and active head restraints.
-Electronic safety comes in the form of the AMG 2-stage electronic stability program, a predictive occupant protection system, a roll-over sensor, anti-theft alarm with engine shut-down and night security illumination.
+Electronic safety comes in the form of an electronic stability program, a predictive occupant protection system, a roll-over sensor, anti-theft alarm with engine shut-down and night security illumination.

-There is no doubting that the prodigious bi-turbo V12 in the CL65 AMG puts it in a league of its own, but if "really fast" is good enough, and the AMG's "insanely fast" isn't a requirement, one may also want to consider the Audi R8 V10, the BMW M6 (when it arrives) or the Jaguar XKR-S.
+There is no doubting that the prodigious bi-turbo V12 in the CL65 AMG puts the coupe in a league of its own, but if "really fast" is good enough, and the AMG's "insanely fast" capabilities aren't a requirement, one may also want to consider the Audi R8 V10, the BMW M6 or the Jaguar XKR-S.